classicsman/CLmay2020/README.md

 **pip install gtk** to install the gtk Python module.
 **pip install PyQt4** to install the PyQt4 Python module.

 One of the above might fix the Linux issue.
-Since I don't have a Linux computer, I don't know whether these utilities will play nice with pyperclip, or if the code needs to be adjusted for Linux users.
+Since I don't have a Linux computer, I don't know whether these utilities will play nice with pyperclip, or if the code would need to be adjusted for Linux users.

 **Other Libraries/Modules Imported**